Chase Field Guide – Where to Park, Eat, and Get Cheap Tickets

 My personal vote for best bang for your buck at Chase Field is the bullpen reserve section in 108 and 136.
 These are about half the price of the next section over, with virtually the same view.
 There are specific seats here that are better than others.
 Certainly if you can get to row one that would be ideal, but as close as you can will do.
 Notice in the image below that part of the section actually runs down by the field, in front of the foul pole.
 The low rows will put you down there, which is where you want to

 The bleacher seats aren’t bad either; they do have seat backs unlike some bleachers.
-These are about $15, and a good way to get close to the action for not a lot of money.
+These are very affordable, and a good way to get close to the action for not a lot of money.
 If you have kids, this is a great way to splurge because you are in home run territory and are within earshot of the outfielders who will occasionally toss up a ball if they get the final put-out.

 A couple of other things I want to mention about the best seats at Chase Field.
 They have a good portion of the seats down the line which sit at a funny angle.
 If you have no idea what I am talking about, some modern stadiums turn seats at an angle to face the pitchers mound.
 I know many people, including me, who don’t really like those seats.
 They feel more cramped in my opinion, if you are a bigger person, and they can get a little uncomfortable for your back.
 It just feels odd.
 I don’t have a comprehensive list about which sections to avoid, but staying somewhere in the infield or in the bleacher seats will definitely keep you facing straight on.

 My favorite way to travel to a baseball game is to stay as close to the stadium as possible and walk, or take Uber so I don't have to fool with parking in a strange place.